 Elgar Introduction and Allegro

-This Bristol performance forms part of an upcoming programme for BBC Radio 3 charting Leon Bosch’s life and artistic journey in the context of the 50th anniversary of the Soweto Uprising.
+This Bristol performance of Red Ink also forms part of a wider project with BBC Radio 3, charting Leon Bosch’s life and artistic journey in the context of the 50th anniversary of the Soweto Uprising.

 Leon Bosch has built an international career as a performer and conductor and is one of the few double bass players to conduct chamber and symphonic ensembles directly from the instrument.
 A prolific recording artist with twenty solo albums, he is a committed advocate for new music, collaborating with contemporary composers to expand and diversify the double bass repertoire.